iwanders/pico2w_thing_91c27/board/README.md

 ## Dimension notes

 Pin 1 is at the origin, such that we can conveniently use a 2.54mm grid.
+Note to self; nothing ended up aligned on a 2.54 grid.

 Vertical Center is thus at `17.78 / 2 = 8.89mm`.